 Directed by: Richard Linklater

 Actors: Ben Affleck, Milla Jovovich, Matthew McConaughey, Renée Zellweger, Parker Posey, + more

 Initial Release: 1993

 #4 on The Best Movies of 1993

-There are plenty of pointless debates about Star Wars and career goals between a minimum wage worker and his friends who come visit him (all day) at the Quick Stop convenience store.
-Kevin Smith's black and white uber-low budget comedy is plotless, but its familiar dialogue makes us feel like we're chatting alongside the characters like we're all old pals.
+There are plenty of pointless debates about Star Wars and career goals between a minimum wage worker and his friends.
+They stream in and out of the Quick Stop convenience store where he works throughout the day.
+Kevin Smith's black and white, uber-low budget comedy has no plot, but its familiar dialogue makes you feel like your part of the clique in the movie.